CLooG: CLooG

 CLooG

-This manual is for CLooG version 0.14.1, a software which generates loops for scanning Z-polyhedra.
+This manual is for CLooG version {No value for `VERSION'}, a software which generates loops for scanning Z-polyhedra.
 That is, CLooG produces a code visiting each integral point of a union of parametrized polyhedra.
 CLooG is designed to avoid control overhead and to produce a very efficient code.

 It would be quite kind to refer the following paper in any publication that results from the use of the CLooG software or its library: